 Parks have robust cleaning standards for restrooms, so if you’ve experienced anything less, it’s due to overuse.
 Consider taking your mom’s advice and going before you leave the house.
-If you do use the facilities, wear your face covering, maintain 6 feet of distance from others and bring hand sanitizer in case soap is not available.
 If a restroom or Porta Potty is not available, or if you’re on the trail when nature calls, choose your spot carefully: Walk at least 200 feet (or 70 big steps) from any campsite, trail or body of water.
 See this video on how to pee outside.
 Always pack your toilet paper out with you — it’s never something nice to find in the woods.

 Stay on Trails